janikvonrotz/EverestCamp/README.md

 # Todo

 * Multiple File paste
-* Routing Access Control
-* Data Acess Control
+* Data Acess Control for files and users
 * View visiblity Access - make nav el for unauthorized user in, add edit button on post view
 * Create AutoSave for every 3 seconds in editor.
 * Add user management site - table with search and role dropdown